Law Student Opportunities

 Departments & Facilities

-The Office of Career Services helps our students and graduates connect with meaningful law career and professional development opportunities.
-Through individual career counseling, job search strategy, professional development programming, resources and connections with employers, we will provide you with valuable opportunities to develop the necessary tools to thrive as a professional.
+The Office of Career Services helps our students and graduates connect with meaningful legal careers and professional development opportunities.
+We will provide you with the necessary tools to thrive as a professional through individual career counseling, job search strategies, professional development programming, and connections with employers.